 This is the only stone I wash with water (see below for washing advice).

 6. Here is my traveling Pizza Stone.
 It was about $10 (a few years ago) and I bought it to take with me when I taught classes where there was no stone.
 I also used it on the grill, just in case the intense flames would crack my more expensive stone.
 I’ve had this stone for a few years and so far it is holding up well to all temperatures.
 My mother on the other hand had the same one and it cracked after 2 years.
 It wasn’t the end of the world, but it drove her to the Lodge (see above).

 To clean the flat stones: I use a Bench Scraper and just scrape off any excess flour, cornmeal or cheese that escapes the pizza.
 I don’t wash them with anything, but if you have to AVOID SOAP or your stone will taste of soap, just hot water and let it dry slowly in a very cool oven to avoid cracking.

 7. I didn’t review Unglazed Terra Cotta Garden Tiles because I don’t own any, but I have baked on them successfully.
 They are very inexpensive, but thin and small.
 You will want to push several together in your oven.
 You tend to get much more flour or cornmeal on the bottom of your oven as a result, which can mean smoke when baking pizzas.
 You can find these at most Garden or Hardware stores.

 8. I just have to mention that the only stone we have had numerous complaints about it cracking is the one made by Pampered Chef.
-I have never personally tried this stone, but it seems it is a bit fragile from what I hear.
-Anyone have an opinion?
-Update: there are lots of very good reviews in the comments (below) for this stone, along with a few not so glowing ones.
+I have never personally tried this stone, but it seems it is fragile from what I hear–given that, we don’t recommend this company’s products.

 Which stone do you use and do you love it?